toddledev/documentation/docs/05-the-editor/07-issues-panel/index.md

 ---
-title: Issue panel
+title: Issues panel
 description:
 ---

-# Issue panel
+# Issues panel
 The issue panel helps you identify and resolve problems within your toddle project.
 It provides a comprehensive overview of all issues, allowing you to maintain code quality and improve project stability.

 ::: warning